ihavethatonvinyl/blog/content/conversations/talking-with-daniel-kohn.md

 **IHTOV: Let's talk art and design.
 A lot of OC punk have iconic and bold album covers and logos.
 What are some of your favorites?
 Have you ever bought an album based solely on the artwork?**

 DK: I have not, but my favorites are ones that capture the ethos of what you're about to listen to.
-So, Social Distortion's *Mommy Little Monster* and *Prison Bound* are great examples, as is No Doubt's *Tragic Kingdom*, T.S.O.L.'s *Dance With Me* and the Vandals' *Peace Through Vandalism*.
+So, Social Distortion's *Mommy Little Monster* and *Prison Bound* are great examples, as is No Doubt's *Tragic Kingdom*, T.S.O.L.'s *Dance With Me* and the Vandals' *Peace Thru Vandalism*.
 The most famous, though, is probably *Smash*.
 That skeleton is still an essential part of what people associate with the Offspring.

 **IHTOV: What albums currently are keeping the blood pumping on OC punk?**